Frequently Asked Questions

 - Your standardized test scores (GRE/GMAT, TOEFL if necessary).

 - Three or more letters of recommendation.
 Ideally, these letters will be written by professors familiar with your work, and will discuss your academic training and preparation for a Ph.D. program.
+(These may be submitted via the UF Graduate Admissions website.)

 - Although it is not required, you may want to provide us with samples of your previous work.
 This might include published papers, research papers written for class, and so forth.
-We will use these to judge your research potential and writing ability.

 - What do you look for in an applicant?